-- + retired clergy who undertake relief duty; and - + visiting clergy who for some reason are obliged to provide transport at their own
+- + retired clergy who undertake relief duty; and - visiting clergy who for some reason are obliged to provide transport at their own expense and who do not receive any travelling allowance from their own ministry unit.

 When a visiting clergy member uses a vehicle provided by another ministry unit or organisation, this allowance should be paid to the body that provided the vehicle.